FAQs

 AEA Reporting LockBox

 The Report Lockbox is a secure reporting channel separate from the Ombuds Resource where AEA Members can confidentially report conduct or circumstances of potential violations of the AEA Policy on Harassment, Discrimination, and Retaliation (“Policy”) or the AEA Code of Professional Conduct by another AEA Member, called a “person of concern”.
-All names shared to the Reporting Lockbox are confidential.
-This may be a desirable resource for anyone who is not ready or willing to file a complaint under the Policy but who wants to create a record on inappropriate behaviour of another AEA member.
-In the event that another report to the Reporting Lockbox identifies inappropriate behaviour of the same person of concern, the identity of each reporter would be disclosed to other reporters, with their express permission, so they could determine whether they wanted to file a formal complaint with the AEA.
+All names shared with the Reporting Lockbox are confidential.
+This may be a desirable resource for anyone who is not ready or willing to file a complaint under the Policy but who wants to create a record on the inappropriate behavior of another AEA member.
+If another report to the Reporting Lockbox identifies inappropriate behaviour of the same person of concern, the identity of each reporter would be disclosed to other reporters, with their express permission, so they could determine whether they wanted to file a formal complaint with the AEA.
 For more information about the Reporting Lockbox, please click here.

 About the Ombuds Team:

-The AEA members should contact one of the following ombuds below to discuss options for resolution:
+AEA members should contact one of the following ombuds to discuss options for resolution:

 Contact

-• Email: Email any member of the Ombuds Team at the email addresses provided here – Charmhee at charmhee-ombuds@mwi.org, Nnena at nnena-ombuds@mwi.org, or Brent at brent-ombuds@mwi.org.
+- Email: Email any member of the Ombuds Team at the email addresses provided here – Nnena at nnena-ombuds@mwi.org, or Brent at brent-ombuds@mwi.org.

-• Please use email for scheduling only.
+- Please use email for scheduling only.
 Email and voicemail cannot be guaranteed to be confidential, so do not include any details about your questions, situation, or concerns.
-If you share the best way to reach you, an ombuds will follow up to schedule an appointment.
+If you share your preferred contact method, an ombuds will follow up to schedule an appointment.

-• Confidential web form: If you have a concern and would like to raise it confidently, please feel free to fill out the web form below.
+- Confidential web form: If you have a concern and would like to raise it in confidence, please feel free to fill out the web form below.

 A member of the Ombuds Team will get back to you within one business day.